Butcher's Broom (Ruscus aculeatus)

 Lymphedema after breast cancer surgery (combination therapy)

-Cyclo 3 Fort (Ruscus + hesperidin + vitamin C combination) studied for upper extremity lymphedema after breast cancer surgery.
-Showed reduction in arm volume in some trials.
-Demonstrates broader 'venoactive/lymphactive' application beyond lower limb CVI.
+A Ruscus + hesperidin + vitamin C combination has been studied for upper extremity lymphedema after breast cancer surgery, showing reduction in arm volume in some trials.
+Demonstrates broader venoactive/lymphactive application beyond lower limb CVI.
 Limited to combination product evidence.

 Orthostatic hypotension support (preliminary)